-The enzyme lactase, which aids with lactose digestion, is available in caplet and chewable tablet form without a prescription; Lactaid and Lactrase are two common brands.
+The enzyme lactase, which aids with lactose digestion, is available in caplet and chewable tablet form without a prescription.
 Taking lactase supplements just before eating helps digest foods that contain lactose.
 Also, lactose-reduced milk and other products, such as Lactaid and Dairy Ease, are available at many grocery stores.

-Beano, an over-the-counter digestive aid, contains the sugar-digesting enzyme that the body lacks to digest the sugar in beans and many vegetables.
+Alpha-galactosidase, or Beano, is an over-the-counter digestive enzyme, that helps to digest the sugar in beans and many vegetables.
 The enzyme comes in liquid and tablet form.
 Five drops are added per serving or one tablet is swallowed just before eating to break down the gas-producing sugars.
-Beano has no effect on gas caused by lactose or fiber.
+Alpha-galactosidase has no effect on gas caused by lactose or fiber.